jaesivsm/pyogame/README.rst

     python ogame.py <account_key>

 Where <account_key> is the name of the key under which you set your parameters in the configuration file.

+Different options are available :

+- rapatriate, shortcut r, will send your ressources to the capital
+- construct, shortcut c, will construct planed ressources buildings
+- probes, shortcut p, with argument <range> will send probes around your capital with a range of <range>
+- build, shortcut b, with argument <n>/<building> will build a <building> building on number planet <n>